sangeethnandakumar/PerfoBoosts/README.md

 ```
 ![image](https://user-images.githubusercontent.com/24974154/190895076-359bd5d8-8962-48f5-b8ed-78bfb74f67f9.png)

- # 4. Hyper Fast Aggregate Functions For Int Collections - By .NET 7 BuiltIn Hadrdware Vectorization (If supported)
+ # 4. Hyper Fast Aggregate Functions For Primitive Collections - By .NET 7 BuiltIn Hadrdware Vectorization (If supported)
-Upgrade to .NET 7 if you use int collection aggregate functions a lot.
+Upgrade to .NET 7 if you use primitive collection aggregate functions a lot.
 Your hardware must support vectorization else the function will fallback to normal compute.

  > 100% Memory efficient